Rainfall totals across Southern California so far

 The third and final round of a Christmas storm arrived overnight with continued rainfall in the morning hours.

-LOS ANGELES - Another surge of rain is battering Southern California on Friday, with a high potential for flooding, after record rainfall drenched the area on Christmas Eve.
+LOS ANGELES - Another surge of rain battered Southern California on Friday, bringing a risk of high potential flooding, after record rainfall drenched the area on Christmas Eve.

 Record-breaking rainfall